This is How You Use Social Proof to Make More Sales

 Another thing you can do is to get on the radar of experts.
 If you have a good product or service, sooner or later, they will notice you.

 There’s one important thing to consider here.
-Experts and influencers are very busy.
+Experts and social media influencers are very busy.
 You need to be mindful of their time.

-- Offer them something of value.
-For example, you can find a popular post on their site.
+Offer them something of value.
+One great example is you can find a popular post on their site.
 Then repurpose that article.
 You can make it into a PDF checklist, a slideshow, a video — whatever you’re good at.
 Then give it to them for free.

 But many consumers go there first before they buy from you, so it’s best to always monitor and respond to these sites.
 Think of them as an important part of your business.
 Positive reviews are great but when you get a negative one, make it a point to answer with decency and finesse.